Azizi-Code/azizi-code.github.io/README.md

 ### Senior .Net Developer (Feb 2022 – Present)
 **VirtuDev, Sweden (Remote)**

+Logistics Management Systems:
+The platform empowers companies to manage the entire logistics journey, from order to delivery and beyond.
+The platform includes Mobile and Web Applications.

 - Remotely collaborated with a Swedish team in an English-speaking setting, using Scrum, Miro boards, and Jira for efficient task management.
 - Developed high-performance .NET Core web APIs following Microservices and Clean Architecture, achieving a 20% reduction in response times.
 - Elevated code reliability with comprehensive tests (XUnit, Moq, NSubstitute), striving for TDD, and achieved over 90% test coverage.